 We have made this update (and all future updates) into a downloadable free leaflet.
 It can also be found in the website shop along with a 'to whom it may concern' letter which might be helpful when arguing your case for additional support and help as a vulnerable person.
-We will also be adding another free leaflet about changes to benefits as soon as possible.
+Our welfare rights adviser has written a new leaflet that covers all the main DWP benefit changes that relate to COVID-19.